cmungall/nlx-pl/README.md

 We rely on the Id field to unify everything.

-Be careful - sometimes spaces are randomly inserted, e.g.
+Need to be careful - sometimes spaces are randomly inserted, e.g.

 'CHEBI: 10093'

+nlx_util.pl has some hacky code for handling this.